Focused Care for Men at High Risk for Prostate Cancer and Those with Advanced Disease

 Hematology and Oncology (Cancer)

 Sarah Nielsen, MS, CGC, is a licensed and board-certified genetic counselor in the Section of Hematology/Oncology at the University of Chicago Medicine.
-Nielsen received a bachelor of arts in biology from Lehigh University and a master’s of science in genetic counseling from the University of Pittsburgh.
+Nielsen received a bachelor of arts in biology from Lehigh University and a master of science in genetic counseling from the University of Pittsburgh.
 Her professional and research interests include genetic susceptibility to breast, ovarian and kidney cancers as well as endocrine tumor syndromes.
-She established the Endocrine Genetics Clinic and the Comprehensive von Hippel-Lindau disease (VHL) Clinical Care Center at the UChicago Medicine.
-Nielsen is also a member of the National Society of Genetic Counselors and a faculty member of the Northwestern University graduate program in genetic counseling, where she gives lectures and supervises students during their clinical rotations
+She established the Endocrine Genetics Clinic and the Comprehensive Von Hippel-Lindau (VHL) Disease Clinical Care Center at UChicago Medicine.
+Nielsen is also a member of the National Society of Genetic Counselors and a faculty member of the Northwestern University graduate program in genetic counseling, where she gives lectures and supervises students during their clinical rotations.

 Ken Karr, 56, has a family history of prostate cancer.
 So after his doctor found a small lesion in his prostate, Karr came to the UChicago Medicine High-Risk and Advanced Prostate Cancer clinic for help.

 UChicago Medicine prostate cancer experts answer questions about the latest prostate cancer treatments, hereditary factors that increase the risk for prostate cancer and advanced research under way to improve the diagnosis and treatment of prostate cancer.Watch Video Watch Video With Transcript

 Request an Appointment for Prostate Cancer Care

 Please complete this secure form to request an appointment with a UChicago Medicine prostate cancer expert.
 A representative will contact you within one to two business days to help you schedule the appointment.